datacommonsorg/import/docs/usage.md

 Default is `dc_generated/` within current working directory.

+### `-oa`, `--observation-about`

+Specificies whether the observationAbout value of StatVarObservation nodes should be checked against the Data Commons API for existence.

+Defaults to `true`.

 ### `-s`, `--stat-checks`

 Checks integrity of time series by checking for holes, variance in values, etc.